-You have discovered that your child or loved one is pulling out their hair or eyelashes.
+You have discovered that a loved one, a relative or your child pulls hair and eyelashes out.
+The child pulls hair and eyelashes seemingly uncontrollably.
 It’s distressing, and frankly confusing.
 And you are wondering:

 Why does my child pull her hair out?